 Providing service and support to film and television musicians.

-IMPORTANT NOTE: Per the collective bargaining agreement between the American Federation of Musicians (AFM) and the Alliance of Motion Picture and Television Producers (AMPTP), Film Musicians Secondary Markets Fund (FMSMF) participant musicians are not allowed to assign their residual wage benefits.
-However, FMSMF participant musicians are expected to complete a beneficiary card to ensure that their beneficiary wishes are carried out upon their demise.
+In accordance with the collective bargaining agreements between the American Federation of Musicians (AFM) and the Alliance of Motion Picture and Television Producers (AMPTP), Film Musicians Secondary Markets Fund (FMSMF) participant Musicians are not allowed to assign their residual wage benefits.
+Further, a participant beneficiary may not assign residuals payments he or she is eligible to receive on account of the death of a participating Musician.
+Participant Musicians are expected to complete a Musician’s Beneficiary Designation Form to ensure their beneficiary wishes are carried out after their passing.

 The Fund reserves the right to not issue a replacement check after 7 years from the date of issue, unless there is sufficient documentation to support the re-issuance of an original or replacement check.
 In the absence of such documentation, the Fund will take the position that a check has been cashed and will not be re-issued.
 This decision remains at the discretion of the Executive Director.

 Notice Regarding Escheat Regulations - Please be advised that pursuant to the California Code of Civil Procedure, Section 1521 ("CCP § 1521"), the Film Musicians Secondary Markets Fund qualifies for the "safe harbor" exemption under subsection (b) created for labor unions, and their associated pension/residual/royalty funds that would otherwise apply to unclaimed property and monies